-In the last few years Jordan has become a very popular travel destination.
-In this travel guide you will find the top things to do in this beautiful country.
+In the last few years, Jordan has become a very popular destination.
+In this travel guide you will find the top things to do and to see in this beautiful country.

 Of all the countries I have visited in the last few years Jordan has a special place for me.
-Maybe because before visiting it I didn’t know much it and therefore I didn’t have very high expectations or maybe because of the incredible people I met.
-Whatever it was that made me love Jordan, I’m still in love with this country and I would return there right away.
+Maybe because before visiting it I didn’t know much about it and therefore I didn’t have very high expectations or maybe because of the incredible people I met.
+Whatever it was that made me fall in love with Jordan, I still love it and I would return there right away.

 Jordan is a place with a rich history and with incredible landscapes.
 Despite its proximity to countries where the political situation is not exactly stable, the people are extremely kind and I have never felt unsafe.